· · AI

 That output is from this site’s own checkout.
 Two CLAUDE.md files at two parent levels, both real, both loaded automatically when Claude Code starts in the post directory.
 The deeper one (2,859 lines, project root) gives the project-specific rules.
 The shallower one (812 lines, GitHub root) covers all the repos under it.
 Both inject into context on every session in this directory tree.

 Track one is free if your team already syncs SharePoint to OneDrive.
-The cost is one file at the right place in the tree.
+The cost is one file at the right place in the tree (so, ten minutes of work spread across a Monday afternoon, give or take).

 Track one covers anyone who runs Claude Code from inside a synced subfolder.
 It does not cover the developer running Claude Code from /tmp or from a private repo outside OneDrive.
-For those sessions, you need a copy of the root CLAUDE.md that loads no matter where the user starts.
+For those sessions you need org config that loads no matter where the user starts.
+There are two ways to deliver it, and on a Team or Enterprise plan the easier one needs no device management at all.

-Anthropic supports this with a managed CLAUDE.md at a system policy path.
+System-policy file, the MDM path.
+The older mechanism still works and is the stronger one on unmanaged devices.
+Anthropic supports a managed CLAUDE.md at a fixed OS path.
 Verbatim from the Memory documentation: “This file cannot be excluded by individual settings.”
 The paths:

 • macOS: /Library/Application Support/ClaudeCode/CLAUDE.md